OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 - Select a worker pool.
 - Select to run on a container for worker.
 - Choose the previously added container registry.
-- Enter an image name if already known. (e.g. octopusdeploy/step-execution:0.1.1-ubuntu.18.04)
+- Enter an image name if already known. (e.g. !docker-image <octopusdeploy/worker-tools:ubuntu.18.04>)
 - Alternatively use the wizard to chose appropriate image.
 - Save.
 - Create release & deploy.